mvysny/karibu-testing/karibu-testing-v10/README.md

 You will also need to add the Kotlin language support into your project, to at least compile the testing classes: [Setup Kotlin Using Gradle](https://kotlinlang.org/docs/reference/using-gradle.html).

+> WARNING: Vaadin 14 + npm does not work on Java 13 or higher.
+Please see [Issue 29](https://github.com/mvysny/karibu-testing/issues/29) for more details and for workarounds.
+Please vote on [Vaadin Flow Issue 6537](https://github.com/vaadin/flow/issues/6537) to get this fixed.
+Thank you.

 ## Writing your first test

 Let's start by testing a custom component.
 Say that we have a `GreetingLabel` which greets the user nicely: